jacobbroughton/eCommerce-WebApp/README.md

     * Anything that deals with an object or array

 # Incomplete
-- Split up context
+- Move axios calls to separate page
-    - Hooks
+- Move commonly used functions / state to context files
 - Adjust components
     - Work from parent component to child
 - Add 'view all in category' when on a single listing view.